vcharpenay/vcharpenay.github.io/iot-semantics.md

 4. [Get an introduction to inference and semantics](#introduction-to-model-theoretical-semantics)

-This tutorial is interactive and requires a Web server to store data schemas and generate browsable documentation.
+This tutorial is interactive and requires a Web server to store data schemas and generate browsable documentations.
 Please enter in the field below the server endpoint to use for this session:

 <p>